elizabethdaly/pands-project/README.md

 ![Data overview](Overview.jpeg)

 The jumps in observation values from species to species are very obvious in this figure, apart from in the case of SepalWidth (green curve).
-I think it would be more instuctive to analyse the observations applying to each specis seperately.
+For that reason, I think it would be more instuctive to analyse the observations applying to each species seperately.

+### Descriptive statistics

-The descriptive statistics are as follows:
+The descriptive statistics of the full data set is as follows:

 Property |SepalLength | SepalWidth | PetalLength | PetalWidth
 ---------|------------|------------|-------------|-----------